americanexpress/one-app/__performance__/README.md

 ### Setup

-From within the one-app directory start the one-app prod-sample:
+From within the one-app directory first start the one-app prod-sample:

 ```bash
 npm run start:prod-sample
 ```

+> `npn run start:prod-sample` creates the `prod-sample_one-app-at-test-network` network which is required for the performance tools to start when running against prod-sample.

 After prod-sample has successfully started you will need to start the performance test suite infrastructure in a new terminal window, navigate to `one-app/__performance__` and run the following: